 For longer distances there are tuk-tuks and jumbos.
 These are noisy three-wheeled contraptions with a motorcycle engine and two inside-facing bench seats.
 There is a canopy that provides shade from the sun, but little protection from the elements during the rainy season.
 For some reason their brakes make a screaming sound like a donkey being throttled!
 Always negotiate the price with the driver before setting off on your journey.
 Here is a typical jumbo – believe it or not 10 or more passengers can be carried!

 Local bus services do exist around some areas of the city and there is a service from town to the Friendship Bridge.
 These small buses are slow and make many stops.
 There is also a 'VIP' service between Vientiane and Udon Thani (75km) or Nongkhai (25km).
 See more about this and travel in and out of Laos on our transport page.

-White lines or not, there is an invisible 'middle lane' which is used by traffic travelling in both directions for overtaking or stopping to turn left.
+White lines or not, there appears to be a virtual 'middle lane' which is used by traffic travelling in both directions for overtaking or stopping to turn left.
 Combine this with motorcycles winding in and out of the cars and trucks, and making U-turns or crossing the road directly in front of you, without any warning or hand signal, you have the recipe for frequent accidents – often serious when involving motorcycles, as although the law requires the wearing of crash helmets, many Lao refuse to do this and will just pay a small fine if they are stopped by police.
-Rarely do you see serious accidents between four-wheeled vehicles, though.

-Be especially careful driving at night, especially with other motorcyclists – young Lao in high spirits and varying states of intoxication (there is no control on alcohol intake) on their way home after the evening beer-drinking session or disco.
+Be especially careful driving at night, especially with other motorcyclists – young Lao in high spirits and varying levels of intoxication (there is no control on alcohol intake or breathalysers) on their way home after the evening beer-drinking session or disco.
 Many do not have (or do not use) their lights.
 This also applies to cars and trucks too.
-There are many locally supplied possible explanations for driving without lights at night: forgetfulness, bulbs or wiring has failed and never been fixed, it saves the battery, there are street lights, (so no need) and even riding with lights attracts 'bad spirits' or ghosts.
+There are many locally supplied possible explanations for driving without lights at night: forgetfulness, bulbs or wiring failed and never been fixed, it saves the battery, there are street lights, (so no need) and even the light attracts 'bad spirits' or ghosts.
 Take your pick!